 It’s recommended that you only work with suppliers who have the relevant procedures and protections in place – and understand how to apply them in respect of your business data.
 For example, a virtual assistant agency should already have clear policies on how they manage your data and how they will work with you to ensure compliant use of that data.
 If you are looking for outsourced help like a virtual assistant firm and that help will have access to information about individuals, you must be absolutely confident that they are compliant with GDPR.
 The same is true of all other providers – if you’re not sure they are compliant, or they are not able to prove that they are, you should think about looking for a replacement supplier.

 How’s your data looking?

 If you’re not sure where to start with your outsourced providers, or you need help with your database management to give you confidence about complying with GDPR, then a virtual assistant with CRM and database expertise can help.
 We are fully GDPR compliant and have been working with our clients to demonstrate that we process, protect and use their data within the requirements of the new legislation.
-So, if you are looking for help with CRM data management or would like to know about our other virtual assistance services, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+So, if you are looking for help with CRM data management or would like to know about our other virtual assistance services, feel free to call us on 0800 994 9016 or use our contact form in the menu above.